sabrinajad/Fully-DevOps-Cycle-GCP-ITI-Graduations-Project/README.md

 handling Jenkins login
 ## Start work on the jenkins Pipelines:
 * 1- Build from docker file (by using webhook mechanism to trigger the build of a Jenkins project in response to a commit pushed to a Git repository).
-* 2- push on docker hub registry.
+* 2- Push on docker hub registry.
 * 3- Deployment on the worker nods at the GKE Cluster.
 ## Future modifications:
- using modules strategies to build the infrastructure
+ Using modules strategies to build the infrastructure